 Shares of Orion common stock distributed in connection with the Distribution will be transferable without registration under the Securities Act, except for shares received by persons who may be deemed to be our affiliates.
-Persons who may be deemed to be our affiliates after the Distribution generally include individuals or entities after the Distribution generally include individuals or entities to controlled by, or are under common control with us, which may include certain of our executive officers, directors or principal stockholders.
-Securities held by our affiliates will be subject to resale restrictions under the Securities Act.
-Our affiliates will be permitted to sell shares of our common stock only pursuant to an effective registration statement or an exemption from the registration requirements of the Securities Act, such as the exemption afforded by Rule 144 under the Securities Act.
+Persons who may be deemed to be our affiliates after the Distribution generally include individuals or entities that control, are controlled by, or are under common control with us, which may include ertain of our executive officers, directors or principal sockholders.
+Securities held by our affiliates will be subject to resule restrictions under the Securities Act.
+Our affiliates will be permitted to sell shares of our common stock only pursuant to an effective registration statement or an exemption from the registration requirements of the Securities Act, such as the exemption afforded by Rule 14 under the Securities Act.